mozilla/pontoon/specs/0121-translation-memory-management.md

 TM entries can be searched by the source string and translation using the Search field.
 Search is triggered by pressing Enter.

-The following actions are available to team managers and translators and disabled for other users:
+The following actions are available to team managers and translators for their locales and disabled for other users:

 1. **Edit**.
 After clicking the Edit button in the Actions column, the translation of the TM entry transforms into a textarea element and becomes editable.
 Next to it, Save and Cancel buttons appear.
 Clicking Save saves any changes and logs the newly introduced `TM_ENTRY_EDITED` action in the `ActionLog`, referencing the edited TM entry.
 Clicking Cancel cancels the editing action.